 One Night of Prayer, Penance and

-orientation for young people for the Nine Days of Prayer, Penance, and
+orientation for young people for 9 Days for Life: Nine Days of Prayer, Penance, and

 NOTE: This short guide

 is a suggested idea for youth or young adult ministries seeking to incorporate

 the novena, "9 Days for Life: Nine Days of Prayer, Penance and Pilgrimage"

 into their parish programming in January 2015.